mrocklin/thesis/sympy-inference.md

 #### Predicate-Operator Relations

+\label{sec:sympy-inference-predicate-operator}

 The relationship between predicates and operators is described by low-level Python functions.
 These are organized into classes of staticmethods.
 Classes are indexed by predicate and methods are indexed by operator.
+Logical relations are encoded in straight Python.
 For example

 ~~~~~~~~~~Python
 class AskPositiveHandler(...):